-- Cleaning can be tiresome and long because it’s done by hand
+- Cons: Cleaning can be tiresome aand long because it’s done by hand.

 This heavy-duty headlight cleaner will remove even the toughest signs of oxidation and discoloration.
 Thus, many satisfied customers say that the 3M Lens Restoration System is of the better options.

 To use this kit, you will need a power drill.
 This particular model requires it, but there are variations of the product that don’t require any additional tools.
 In general, you have to follow just four easy steps to remove dirt, hazing, or yellowing from the plastic lenses of your headlights.